deadlyvipers/dojo_rules/introduction.md

-I am the ultimate git master
+I am the ultimate git master, the best course is Git from Electives